typesense/typesense-website/docs-site/content/0.25.0/api/vector-search.md

 ### Using OpenAI API

-You can also use have Typesense send specific fields in your JSON data to OpenAI's API to generate text embeddings.
+You can also have Typesense send specific fields in your JSON data to OpenAI's API to generate text embeddings.

 You can use any of OpenAI models listed [here](https://platform.openai.com/docs/guides/embeddings/embedding-models).